-3. WAITING LIST INFORMATION
+C. WAITING LIST INFORMATION

-6. Waiting List Information Anticipated
+iii.
+Waiting List Information Anticipated

 Snapshot information of waiting list data as anticipated at the beginning of the Plan Year.
 The "Description" column should detail the structure of the waiting list and the population(s) served.